Blue Birthday: Development

-The series is produced by Playlist, a production company known for producing several hit web drama for the 10s-20s generation, including the A-Teen, A-Teen 2 and Love Playlist series.
-Directed by Park Dan-hee and written by Goo So-yeon and Moon Won-young, it is a work that challenged new genres and materials by reuniting with the production team, who had gathered topics with ending series such as The Best Ending (2019) and Ending Again (2020).
+The series was produced by Playlist, a production company known for producing several hit web drama for the 10s-20s generation, including the A-Teen, A-Teen 2 and Love Playlist series.
+Directed by Park Dan-hee and written by Goo So-yeon and Moon Won-young, it is a work that challenges new genres and materials by reuniting with the production team, who had gathered topics with ending series such as The Best Ending (2019) and Ending Again (2020).

 Principal photography on the series wrapped in June 2021 after 3 months of filming.
 On June 23, the stills from filming of the series were released.

 Casting

 On March 30, 2021, Joy News24 announced that Kim Ye-rim and Yang Hong-seok were in talks to star in the series.
-Following news reported the script reading held in Seoul on April 5, 2021, Ye-rim and Hong-seok confirmed as the protagonist of the series.
-On May 14, Lee Sang-jun was confirmed to be joining the cast and followed by Kim Gyeol-yu on May 25.
+Following news reported the script reading was held in Seoul on April 5, 2021, and Ye-rim and Hong-seok were confirmed as the protagonists of the series.
+On May 14, Lee Sang-jun was confirmed to be joining the cast, followed by Kim Gyeol-yoo on May 25.